mark-meyer/startherecms/docs/index.rst

    contain the root `toctree` directive.

-Start Here CMS
+StartHereCMS
 ==============

-Start Here CMS was the result of the 2017 `Code for America Anchorage fellowship team <https://cfa-muni.tumblr.com>`_ when we designed an easy to use content management system to outline services in Anchorage that could help a jobseeker during their employment search.
+StartHereCMS was the result of the 2017 `Code for America Anchorage fellowship team <https://cfa-muni.tumblr.com>`_ when we designed an easy to use content management system to outline services in Anchorage that could help a jobseeker during their employment search.

 .. image:: _static/images/homepage.png